 Tucked down a sandy track is Horsey Gap beach which in late autumn becomes a magnet to breeding seals.
 Come mid October heavily pregnant seals begin to arrive on Horsey Beach, the day after arrival they give birth.
 Then the bull seals arrive to help feed and protect the mothers and pups.
+Beware of the bull seals as they be very aggressive and territorial.
 From mid October to mid January the beach is home to hundreds and hundreds of seals.
 Early on in the breeding season you can walk along the beach to see them but when things get going access is restricted to special viewing platforms in the dunes.

 GREY SEAL FACTS

 I love a fact ….
 Here are some of my favourite seal facts:

 - Half the world’s grey seals live in Britain.

 - Seals gather in what is called a Rookery or Haul-out.

 - Seal pups grow 2 kilograms a day.

 - Bull seals can be 3 metres long and weigh 300 kilograms.